SONOMA COAST - USA

 - Hugh Johnson, The World of Fine Wine, Issue 48

-If California were to implement a Grand Cru category along Burgundian lines, then Hirsch Vineyard would easily make the grade.
-When David Hirsch bought his remote ranch, perched high on the very cool Sonoma Coast, in 1978 there wasn't a vineyard for miles around, but his decision to plant Pinot Noir in 1980 established him as one of California's new viticultural pioneers.
+It would be impossible to overstate the impact and legacy of David Hirsch on the viticultural scene in the United States.
+When he bought his remote ranch, perched high on the very cool Sonoma Coast, in 1978 there wasn't a vineyard for miles around, but his decision to plant Pinot Noir in 1980 established him as one of California's new viticultural pioneers.
 In 2002, with a full understanding of his vineyard gained over nearly 20 vintages, Hirsch decided to build a winery and bottle the best parcels of fruit under his own label.
 There is huge complexity of soil and topography across the vineyard, with 67 individual blocks being picked and vinified separately each year.